 Now, there’s some brushes that are amazing and expensive that you’ll hear a lot about, like Winsor & Newton.
 For many of us those brushes are a goal, and I don’t own any, never have.
 Those who own such brushes often won’t use anything else; and I can’t say I blame them.
 I mean, who wants to eat hamburg if you can have steak?

 There are other brushes that are good and not as expensive as well.
 I recently started using the Citadel line of brushes, deciding to really test them out, and I’ve honestly been impressed.
-The layer brushes can be bought for around $6 a brush, and with proper care they will last quite a while.
+The layer brushes can be bought for pretty cheap and with proper care they will last quite a while.

 Your paint has to go on something, and we call that something a palette.